bgermann/cforms2/readme.txt

 = Where are comment and Tell-a-Friend fields? =

 These features were removed with version 14.12.

+= Does cformsII expose an API? =

+cformsII can be extended via WordPress actions and filters.
+You find their 'cforms2_' prefixed names and inline documentation at the apply_filters and do_action calls.
+Older cformsII versions had an API called my-functions, but that is removed as of version 14.14.

 = Can I use cformsII with Content Security Policy enabled? =